Weakly holonomic equivariant $\mathcal{D}$-modules on rigid analytic spaces: Abstract

 \section{Abstract}

 Let $G$ be a $p$-adic Lie group.
-Inspired by the recent results of \cite{AWIII}, we develop a dimension theory for coadmissible $G$-equivariant $\mathcal{D}$-modules on smooth rigid analytic spaces and prove Bernstein's inequality for the case of rigid analytic flag varieties.
-In this setting, we then introduce the notion of weakly holonomic $G$-equivariant $\mathcal{D}$-modules.
-Finally we define the duality functor on the category of weakly holonomic modules and study some of its properties.
+We develop a dimension theory for coadmissible $G$-equivariant $\mathcal{D}$-modules on smooth rigid analytic spaces.
+We introduce the category of weakly holonomic $G$-equivariant $\mathcal{D}$-modules, study its duality and its preservation under various operations.